About Perigee Fund

 Who We Are

-Perigee Fund is a national philanthropic endeavor committed to advancing work in the field of early childhood mental health and perinatal mental health.
+Perigee Fund is a national philanthropic endeavor committed to advancing work in the field of infant and early childhood mental health and maternal mental health.
 We were founded in 2018 and have begun to develop strategic priorities and make investments.

 Compelled by the urgent need to deepen supports in the earliest stage of life, the Perigee Fund has committed significant resources over the next two decades to advance knowledge and practice, increase advocacy, build partnerships, and align systems to ensure that babies, toddlers, and their parents thrive.

-Our deepest work is in Washington state, but we also seek to build the capacity of the field across the Pacific Northwest and to advance national policy and partnerships.
+Our deepest work is in Washington state, but we also seek to build field capacity, advance policy, and forge aligned partnerships nationally.

 Working to Advance Equity

 Research shows investing early in strong relationships is especially critical for infants and young children whose families are affected by trauma, racism, and poverty.
 Perigee Fund believes that a focus on healthy social and emotional development is one of the best opportunities to advance equity.

 Just as early relationships shape the developing brain, attuned and responsive relationships are the means by which positive change happens at all levels of child- and family-serving systems.

 Empowering each person serving children and families and enriching their practice with an understanding of infant and early childhood mental health principles leads to better relationships, services, and policies.

 3. Support for families is essential.